ibm-cloud-docs/dns/manage-dns-zone-records.md

 ## Edit a DNS zone record
 {: #edit-a-dns-zone-record}

 Existing DNS zone records can be edited by a user to update various areas, such as Time to Live (TTL), Pointer (PTR) records and hostnames.
 Multiple hosts and aliases can be associated with a DNS zone record at any time.
 A DNS Zone record can be edited from the DNS Edit Zone page.
 Click the fields of the record you want to update.
-After updating the details of the record, click the **Update** button to update the record.
+After updating the details of the record, click **Update** to update the record.

 Records that are italicized cannot be edited.
 These are generally limited to NS (name server) records.
 {: note}